criterionsignalworks/gain-block/README.md

 ![](images/csgb-drawing-crop2b1.png)

+*Please excuse some weird layout choices in the sketch, that was just brainstorming.
+Too bad a mistake is now set in ~~stone~~ copper:*

 # Errata

 This is my first microstrip PCB design involving slightly more complex design considerations (though indeed it's pretty much just a simple breakout for HMC313)